StackStorm/st2contrib/README.md

-get_clone_stats | Retrieve clone statistics for a given repository get_issue | Retrieve information about a particular Github issue. get_traffic_stats | Retrieve traffic statistics for a given repository
+get_clone_stats | Retrieve clone statistics for a given repository get_issue | Retrieve information about a particular Github issue. get_traffic_stats | Retrieve traffic statistics for a given repository list_issues | Retrieve a list of issues (including pull requests) for a particular repository.

 ### google pack